Findus23/guides/content/static_pages/jax-xla-options/index.md

 Call oneDNN thunks for matmul and convolution fusions in the CPU backend.

+## --xla_cpu_experimental_onednn_fusion_type
+- default: `""`
+- type: **string**

+Comma-separated list of oneDNN fusion types to be enabled; no whitespace around commas.
+Two ways to pass values:

+  1. Exact type names.
+This overwrites the default setting.

+  2. '+' or '-' prefix: This adds or removes a fusion type from the default list.
+Cannot be mixed with the overwrite mode.
+Every item must have the sign prefix.

+Available fusion types: dot, eltwise, and reduce.

+The default list is currently empty.

 ## --xla_cpu_use_acl
 - default: `false`
 - type: **bool**